akki4u01/topicly/docs/ARP.md

     | 2 | No device replies |
     | 3 | Host waits, then times out |
     | 4 | No ARP entry created; communication fails |
-- No reply.
-It may retry multiple times before failing (often logged as timeout).
+- No ARP entry created; communication fails |

+---

     ### ✅ **What Happens When a Host ARPs for a Non-Existent IP (Updated Explanation)**